-Strategic zones were generated to assess our strategic priorities - decarbonised heat within a transitioning energy system (potential heat network zones and heat pump suitability) and improving buildings energy efficiency, to meet regulatory address and address fuel poverty delivering affordable warmth.
+Strategic zones were generated to assess our strategic priorities - decarbonised heat within a transitioning energy system (potential heat network zones and heat pump suitability) and improving buildings energy efficiency, to meet regulatory targets and address fuel poverty delivering affordable warmth.

-A range of evidence was used to prioritise actions at a strategic level including:
+A range of evidence was used to prioritise strategic zones and actions including:

-- Domestic Baseline and Non-Domestic Baseline - Portfolio Energy Analysis Tool (PEAT) retrofit scenarios to ensure that buildings are retrofitted to comply with policy set out in the regulatory standards outlined in the Heat in Buildings and Energy Efficiency Standards for Social Housing post-2020 (EESSH2) - Non-domestic retrofit analysis modelling energy efficiency measures influenced by the building typology to assess possible energy savings - Scottish and Southern Electricity Networks (SSEN) infrastructure and capacities including Primary substations (33kV/11kV) and the Electricity Supply Areas (ESAs) that they serve as an indicator of substation capacity
+- the domestic baseline and non-domestic baseline for our building stock - Portfolio Energy Analysis Tool (PEAT) retrofit scenarios to ensure that buildings are retrofitted to comply with policy set out in the regulatory standards outlined in the Heat in Buildings and Energy Efficiency Standards for Social Housing post-2020 (EESSH2) - Non-domestic retrofit analysis modelling energy efficiency measures influenced by the building typology to assess possible energy savings. - Scottish and Southern Electricity Networks (SSEN) infrastructure and capacities including Primary substations (33kV/11kV) and the Electricity Supply Areas (ESAs) that they serve as an indicator of substation capacity.